 First and foremost, be sure to familiarize yourself with all of the systems and tools at your disposal so that you can get up and running right away.
-Try to learn tools, policies, procedures, and other expected knowledge areas as quickly as you can.
+Try to learn tools, policies, procedures, and other expected knowledge areas as quickly as possible.
 A little progress goes a long way.

-Additionally, focus on building strong relationships with your coworkers and clients, since communication is key in this field.
+Additionally, focus on building strong relationships with coworkers and clients since communication is key in this field.
 One of my favorite ways to connect to colleagues is to leverage a tool called Calendly.
 Check out my use case for using Calendly to meet my meeting goal at a new workplace.

 If your company uses Zoom or another conferencing tool, feel free to use that.